Our Forest Plan : 2025 - 2050

 Key Objectives of the Forest Plan

-Expand and Connect Trees, Woods, and Hedgerows
+Expand, Establish and Connect Trees, Woodlands and Hedgerows

-Protect, Restore and Sustain Woodland Ecosystems
+Protect, Restore and Sustain Tree, Woodland and Hedgerow Ecosystems

-Foster a Thriving Tree and Woodland Culture
+Foster a Thriving Tree, Woodland and Hedgerow Culture

-We will inspire and support greater participation in the creation, management, and use of trees, woods, and hedgerows.
+We will inspire and support greater participation in the creation, management, and use of trees, woodlands, and hedgerows.
 By raising awareness of their value, we will cultivate a stronger connection between communities and the natural environment.

 These objectives are designed to work together to deliver positive outcomes across the following three interconnected themes that sit at the heart of the plan.